 I studied medicine in London before I became a historian, and after a PhD in the history of medicine at UCL I went on to academic posts at Cambridge and UCL.
 My first book, Medical London, City of Diseases, City of Cures, was a Book of the Week on BBC Radio 4 in 2008.
 Writing in the Guardian, Will Self called my The Sick Rose: Disease and the Art of Medical Illustration ‘superbly erudite and lucid’.
 My cultural history of gin has been a slow-burn success – Nicholas Lezard made the paperback edition his Guardian choice, at least one major UK gin company issues a copy to all new employees, and overseas readers can enjoy gorgeous US and Russian editions.
 Crucial Interventions: An Illustrated Treatise on the Principles & Practice of Nineteenth-Century Medicine, the follow-up to The Sick Rose, came out in 2017, and The Smile Stealers: The Fine & Foul Art of Dentistry is out now.

-My writing has appeared in many places, from the London Review of Books and the Lancet to Strange Attractor, 3:AM Magazine, Fun House and the Natural Death Handbook, and I’ve made many appearances on TV and radio around the world.
+My writing has appeared in many places, from the London Review of Books and the Lancet to Strange Attractor, 3:AM Magazine, Fun House and the Natural Death Handbook, and I’ve made many appearances on TV and radio around the world – most of which are detailed on my IMDb page.
 I also lead an acclaimed series of guided walks around the cultural history of health, disease and medicine in London.
 In 2011 I received one of the first Wellcome Trust Engagement Fellowships for my work on public engagement in the history of medicine, and I was Scholar in Residence at the Morbid Anatomy Library / Museum (now, sadly, defunct) in Brooklyn in 2013.

 Seahouses, my first poetry collection, is out now with Valley Press.
 The title sequence received the 2006 Promis Prize for poetry, and the collection was shortlisted in the 2013 Poetry Business competition, judged by Simon Armitage.